 With the New Product Blueprinting process, nothing is as powerful as the Discovery Interview.
 For innovation, for marketing, for strategy: the Discovery Interview stands alone.
 As structured qualitative research, it’s the best opportunity to gather customer needs.
-To hear their stories.
-To process their pains.
+To hear their stories and process their pains.
 To open our minds to what our customers can teach us without the filter of our biases.

 Poor interviews reveal little and frustrate the customer.
 A high performing team learns many things and along the way, they even build customer relationships.
 And so, here are four blunders to avoid.
 Let’s consider them so that we may never have to experience one in live action.

 Let’s start with the biggest of them all: Someone other than the moderator takes control of the meeting.
 They ask questions without deferring to the moderator’s leadership.
 They probe as they like and ask questions as they like.
 When this happens, the session descends into confusion.
 The moderator is now in the difficult position of determining whether to wrestle for control or just abdicate his role.
 Neither is ideal.
 The moderator should at least make some attempt to assert control, but if the non-moderator doesn’t get the hint, the conversation will bounce around like a BB in a garage.
 Not only are we unlikely to learn many customer outcomes, but it produces a disjointed conversation and a stressed customer.
 This is one of the worst errors that a team member can make – if not the very worst.

 Discuss roles prior to the interview.
 Reinforce the roles of moderator, note-taker and observer.
 Regarding the moderator, this person must establish and maintain control.
 It’s natural for a note-taker to probe for spelling.
 It’s natural for the observer to probe for clarification.
 But neither should change the topic.
 For non-moderators, your rule should be when in doubt about whether to speak, don’t.
 Watch your moderator for cues as to whether they are still probing, or have paused after a line of questioning.